 There are a number of things to think about when you’re moving out of home or leaving care for the first time.
 If you can, try to plan and prepare before moving out.
-It's a big decision to make.

 If you’re leaving in a rush, you might have to move into emergency housing until you can get something more permanent sorted out.